Matthew Gray Gubler

-Matthew Gray Gubler (/'gu:blər/, GOOB-lər; born March 9, 1980) is an American actor, filmmaker, fashion model, painter, illustrator, director, and author.
-He is best known for his role as criminal profiler Dr. Spencer Reid in the CBS television show Criminal Minds, for which he directed several episodes.
+Matthew Gray Gubler (/'gu:blər/, GOOB-lər; born March 9, 1980) is an American actor, best known for his role as criminal profiler Dr. Spencer Reid in the CBS television show Criminal Minds, for which he also directed several episodes.
 Gubler has appeared in The Life Aquatic with Steve Zissou, 500 Days of Summer, Life After Beth, Suburban Gothic, and Newness.
 He was also the voice of Simon in Alvin and the Chipmunks and its three sequels.

 Early life and education

-Gubler was born on March 9, 1980, in Las Vegas, Nevada, the son of Marilyn (née Kelch), a rancher and political consultant, and John Gubler, an attorney.
+Gubler was born on March 9, 1980, in Las Vegas, the son of Marilyn (née Kelch), a rancher and political consultant, and John Gubler, an attorney.
 Gubler is a high school graduate of the Las Vegas Academy of the Arts, where he studied acting because the school did not offer his first choice, filmmaking.
 He is a graduate of the New York University Tisch School of the Arts, where he majored in film directing.